-Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from disasters such as floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.
+Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.

-By studying Emergency Administration and Planning at UNT, you will be a part of a program that has become a model for similar undergraduate programs across the nation.
+By studying Emergency Administration and Planning at UNT, you’ll be a part of a program that’s a model for similar undergraduate programs across the nation.

 Our rigorous curriculum helps you develop valuable skills in disaster planning, interpersonal communication and leadership.
-Mastering these competencies are essential to providing professional leadership in educating communities on strategies to prepare for and alleviate natural, technological and civil hazards.
+Mastering these competencies is essential to educating communities on how to prepare for and alleviate natural, technological and civil hazards.
 Other features of our program include:

-You will learn from accomplished faculty members who have researched national and international hazards and catastrophes.
-They have also worked in emergency management and related fields for county governments, FEMA, the American Red Cross and corporations in the private sector.
+You’ll learn from accomplished faculty members who’ve researched national and international hazards and catastrophes.
+They’ve also worked in emergency management and related fields for county governments, FEMA, the Red Cross and corporations in the private sector.

-We sponsor a student chapter of the International Association of Emergency Managers that provides opportunities to participate in relevant social, educational and training activities.
-Additionally, a Residents Engaged in Academic Living Community involves students who live on campus in leadership and service activities.
-More information about the UNT SERVES community is at housing.unt.edu.
+We sponsor a student chapter of the International Association of Emergency Managers that provides opportunities to participate in professionally relevant social, educational and training activities.
+A Residents Engaged in Academic Living Community (REAL Community) involves students who live on campus in leadership and service activities.

-You will enroll in six core courses that provide the basic knowledge of emergency preparedness, response, recovery and mitigation.
+You’ll enroll in six core courses that provide basic knowledge of emergency preparedness, response, recovery and mitigation.
 Electives have more specific focuses such as:

 Students with no experience in emergency management are required to complete an internship.
-Many of these internships are paid.
+Some of these internships are paid.